 How to track and improve the reception and success of your Open Access paper.

-has just been published as an Open Access publication, i.e., it may be distributed widely and without restriction.
-You may (and should), for example, make it available on your home page, deposit it in repositories of your choice and send it to relevant colleagues in your community.
+Today, all papers in Meteorologische Zeitschrift (MetZet) are published as Open Access publications1, i.e., they may be distributed widely and without restriction2.
+You may, for example, make your paper available on your home page and additionally deposit it in repositories of your choice.
 This should considerably boost the number of citations of your paper.

 Do you know how often (and by whom) your paper has been cited